Baharon Ke Sapne: Production

 The film Teesri Manzil (1966) was originally supposed to be directed by Nasir Hussain and was to star Dev Anand in the lead.
 Baharon Ke Sapne was to be directed by Vijay Anand.
 However, on the occasion of Sadhana's engagement party, a misunderstanding erupted between Dev Anand and Nasir Hussain, when apparently, Nasir overheard Dev Anand saying "The film which Nasir is making with me is coloured and he has given Goldie some black-and-white film to make.
 Goldie is making the movie with some new boy, Rajesh Khanna".
 It was the next day that Nasir requested Vijay Anand to direct Teesri Manzil and offered to helm Baharon Ke Sapne, but specified that Teesri Manzil would not have Dev Anand in it.
 It was only then that Shammi Kapoor was approached.

 Initially, Nanda was approached to play the female lead in the film.
 However, she declined the offer, as the role was not glamorous and therefore went against her modern image at the time.
 Thereafter, Nasir Hussain's frequent collaborator Asha Parekh was signed.

-Parekh has revealed that during the shooting of the film, Khanna was introverted and had an inferiority complex as she was a far bigger star than him.
-It was only after Aradhana (1969) released two years later and Khanna became a superstar, that this tension resolved in their subsequent films together.
+Parekh has revealed that during the shooting of the film, Khanna was introverted and had an inferiority complex as she was a far bigger star than he was.
+It was only after Aradhana (1969) was released two years later and Khanna became a superstar, that this tension was resolved in their subsequent films together.